vert-x3/vertx-web-site/README.md

 # The Vert.x 3.0 web-site repository

-**Browse the (experimental, work in progress) [Vert.x 3.0 web-site](http://vert-x3.github.io/)**

-This repository contains the Vert.x 3.x web site.
+This repository is containing the Vert.x Web Site source.
+The web site is available on: http://vertx.io.

-This includes both the static site and the documentation.

-The documentation is generated, by pulling in the *-html.zip files created by sub projects (e.g. vertx-core, vertx-lang-js) and unzipping them into the site.

 ## Building